stormwild/learning-winform/README.md

 Closing fires just before the form is closed and Closed fires after the form is closed.

+## Custom Dialogs

+1. Create a form
+2. Set form properties to add dialog look, feel and behavior

+- Set FormBorderStyle to FixedDialog
+- Set ControlBox property to false
+- Set AcceptButton and CancelButton button properties

+3. Set dialog return value on button clicks

+Setting the DialogResult property closes the dialo

 ## References

 - [Introduction to Windows Forms](https://app.pluralsight.com/library/courses/windows-forms-introduction-with-visual-basic/table-of-contents)